f4exb/sdrangel/plugins/channelrx/demodchirpchat/readme.md

 <h3>B: De-chirped spectrum</h3>

 This is the spectrum of the de-chirped signal when a ChirpChat signal can be decoded.
+Details on the spectrum view and controls can be found [here](../../../sdrgui/gui/spectrum.md)

 The frequency span corresponds to the bandwidth of the ChirpChat signal (3).
 Default FFT size is 2<sup>SF</sup> where SF is the spread factor (7).